 The successful completion of the Phase I trial in AD has informed the design of a blinded randomized, placebo-controlled Phase II trial in patients with early AD.
-Early AD includes patients with AD and MCI who have at least one biomarker of inflammation (AD and MCI respectively).
+Early AD includes patients with AD and MCI who have at least one biomarker of inflammation (AD and MCI2 respectively).
 The early AD trial is a blinded randomized trial to test if treatment of early AD patients with neuroinflammation with XPro will affect cognitive decline.
 The Phase II trial in early AD has six important elements.
 Two hundred and ten patients will be enrolled in a 2:1 ratio (XPro vs placebo).
 The patients will receive 1mg/kg/week as a subcutaneous injection for six months.
 An enrichment strategy identical to the successful strategy used in the Phase I trial will be used to ensure patients have neuroinflammation.
 Patients will need to have one or more enrichment criteria: elevated blood level of at least one of C-reactive protein, hemoglobin A1c, erythrocyte sedimentation and/or at least one allele of ApoE4.
-The primary endpoint will be Early/ild Alzheimer's Cognitive

-Composite ("EMACC"), a validated cognitive measure that is more sensitive than traditional end-points used in many studies of patients with early AD.
-The trial is open in Australia, Canada and the United Kingdom and will open in the US pending the lift of a clinical hold by the FDA.
+The primary endpoint will be Early/mild Alzheimer's Cognitive Composite ("EMACC"), a validated cognitive measure that is more sensitive than traditional end-points used in many studies of patients with early AD.
+The trial AD program is open in the United States, Australia, Canada, and the United Kingdom, France, Germany, Spain, Czech Republic and will open in the US pending the lift of a clinical hold by the FDA.
 All patients will be offered to stay on therapy for at least 12 months in an extension trial.
 Clinical and biomarker data will be collected during the extension trial.